pallavkothari/WebhooksService/README.md

 }
 ```

-Jobs are stored in redis, and scanned every second.
-Once a job is triggered, you'll get a callback at the provided url with the given payload.
+Webhooks are stored in redis, and scanned every second.
+Once a webhook is triggered, you'll get a callback at the provided url with the given payload.
 Simple.

-Scheduling recurring jobs is also supported, in the java fixed-delay ScheduledExecutorService style (not arbitrary cron expressions).
+Scheduling recurring webhooks is also supported, in the java fixed-delay ScheduledExecutorService style (not arbitrary cron expressions).
 Provide the additional recurrence information using the same rest endpoint:

 ```